pgMemento/pgMemento/README.md

 with PostgreSQL 9.3.
 But, it is slower and can not handle very big JSON strings.
 Releases v0.2 and v0.3 require at least PostgreSQL 9.4.
 The master uses JSONB functions introduced in PostgreSQL 9.5.
-I recommend to always use the newest version of pgMemento.
+I recommend to always use the newest release of pgMemento.

 ## 3. System requirements